 Discover the best Vancouver Spring Events and Festivals.
 Spring in Vancouver is the most wonderful time of the year, from fun Easter activities to viewing incredible cherry blossoms, to cultural performances and so much more.
 There are lots of fun-filled family events for young and old to explore.
 We will be continually updating these Spring Events, so remember to check back often.

-If you are looking for more festive Easter events, see our guide to Easter Egg Hunts and Easter Eggstravaganza activities around Vancouver and the Fraser Valley.
+If you are looking for more festive Easter events, see our guide to Easter Egg Hunts and Easter Eggstravaganza activities around Vancouver and the Fraser Valley and where to see the best cherry blossoms.
 Remember, berry season is just around the corner, running from mid-May until the middle of September.
 Find out where to find the freshest berries.

 If you are planning a trip to explore some of the most incredible spots in Vancouver and the rest of B.C., don’t miss our suggestions for discovering more.
 From scenic coastal views to breathtaking mountain landscapes, B.C. offers an array of adventures for every type of traveller.
 Whether you’re into hiking, kayaking, or simply sightseeing, the **top 10 day trips from Vancouver you will want to explore** will leave you awe-inspired.
 Pack your bags and get ready to experience all that this stunning region has to offer!